-Completing a practical approach towards achieving HSC success in Visual Arts course will contribute 5 hours of NESA Registered PD addressing: 2.1.2, 3.2.2, 3.3.2, 6.3.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.
+Completing an Art Matters: A practical approach towards achieving HSC success in Visual Arts course will contribute 5 hours of NESA Registered PD addressing: 2.1.2, 3.2.2, 3.3.2, 6.3.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.

 Teachers of Year 11 and 12 Visual Arts who wish to develop a deeper understanding of the Stage 6 Visual Arts syllabus content.

 Teachers who are new to teaching Visual Arts.